-Students who successfully complete the requirements of this program may continue their education by entering the Registered Nurse Transitional Program at Miami–Dade Community College or other state universities.
+This program is approved by the State of Florida Board of Nursing.
+Students who successfully complete the requirements of this program may continue their education by entering the Registered Nurse (RN) Transitional Program at Miami–Dade College or other state and university

 Length of Program

-- Admission Test (C-NET Exam)
+- Admission test (TEAS Exam)

 - High School Diploma or GED